-Safest Used Luxury Cars to Buy: Low-Risk Intelligence Report
+Safest Used Luxury Cars to Buy: Low-Risk Models & Buying Guide

 The luxury car used market is a minefield of potential five-figure repair bills.
 But it doesn’t have to be.
-Some luxury vehicles are genuinely outstanding long-term ownership propositions — cars where well-documented engineering, robust architecture, and manageable maintenance costs make them excellent purchases even at 60,000+ miles.
+Some luxury vehicles are genuinely outstanding long-term ownership propositions —ars where well-documented engineering, robust architecture, and manageable maintenance costs make them excellent purchases even at 60,000+ miles.

 This report ranks the safest used luxury car purchases across all categories, using failure probability data, repair cost averages, and long-term ownership intelligence.